firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://virbl.bit.nl/download/virbl.dnsbl.bit.nl.txt).

-The last time downloaded was found to be dated: Sun Jun  7 23:07:02 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:07:01 UTC 2015.

 The ipset `virbl` has **0** entries, **0** unique IPs.